Ganeshsivakumar/langchain-beam/docs/docs-site/docs/templates/kafka-to-pinecone.md

 Refer to the Flink version [compatibility matrix](https://beam.apache.org/documentation/runners/flink/#flink-version-compatibility) to choose the correct version.

-- The container downloads the appropriate .jar file from GCS based on ***FLINK_VERSION*** (your flink cluster version) with correct beam and runner depedencies
+- The container downloads the appropriate .jar file from GCS based on ***FLINK_VERSION*** (your flink cluster version) with correct beam and runner dependencies

 - It uses the Flink CLI (flink run) to submit the job to the Flink cluster (as specified by `FLINK_MASTER`)